aiven/aiven-docs/docs/get-started.md

 ## What's new

-Check out the latest features, fixes, and improvements on the [product updates page](https://aiven.io/changelog).
+Discover the latest features, fixes, and improvements on the [product updates page](https://aiven.io/changelog).

-## Learn more about Aiven
+## Start browsing our docs

 import DocCardList from '@theme/DocCardList';